 MLS Regular Season

-Welcome to a special edition of my blog.
-It typically appears on the new HoustonDynamo.com every Monday.
+Welcome to edition No. 20 of my weekly blog.
+It appears on the new HoustonDynamo.com each week.

 Complete Canetti's Corner Archive

 well know, it’s been a difficult and challenging season.
 The recent losses to

 With only pride on the line, the Houston Dynamo showed just that at D.C.
 United on Saturday night.
 The Dynamo scored three unanswered second-half goals and downed the hosts 3-1 in a battle of the two last-place teams in the league.

 With the game tied at 1, Brad Davis found Geoff Cameron off a set piece to give the Dynamo a 2-1 lead.

 Saturday night, the Houston Dynamo rallied from a 1-0 halftime deficit to defeat D.C.
 United 3-1.
 Click here to see action photos from the match.